denten-books/plain-text/main.md

 copying and preservation."
 Copying and preservation is one of the reasons for writing in the first place.
 But, note also that "flawless copying and preservation" are in themselves contingent, not wholly necessary properties of writing.
-Imagine a world in which ideas are forevoer "stuck" in their mind-bound media.
+Imagine a world in which ideas forever "adhere" to their brain-bound media.
 Imagine also a society that positively prohibits the transmediation of thought, on paper or between brain cells.
-Envision extreme forms of thought control that restrict the very basics of speech and literacy, prohibiting the manufacture of pens, paper, computer, photocopier, voice recorder, and word processor.
+Envision extreme forms of thought control that restrict the very basics of speech and literacy, prohibiting the manufacture of pens, paper, computers, photocopiers, voice recorders, and word processors.
 Such prohibitions would amount to total censorship.
-An radically analog society would also be wholly mute.
+A radically analog society would also be wholly mute.

 ### 1.1.4 Digital Formats